JuHaNi654/front-end_final-project/README.md

 # Frond-End course project assignment
-Assignment was to make front-end project with React framework.
+Assignment was to make front-end project with React library.

 ## Home page component
 Home page component wich opens first when start project.
 In home page we have calendar component wich shows listed training schedule.
 When clicked activity button opens pop-up window and shows listed trainings on that day.